venanttang/simple-api-server/README.md

 - Better support on switching between SQLite and MySQL (or PostgreSQL)
 - Make the max size of write queue to be configurable
 - Dynamically & smartly adjust the write queue size according to policy and available memory
+- Under SQLite, we should introduce one memory instance and one backup instance.
+With that, it will further help in terms of read & write performance of the database by using memory instance.
+The backup instance would be used as a master copy of the memory instance so that it would be updated periodically.

 ## Contributing